AndriiHeonia/pixfinder/README.md

             <td>clearNoise</td>
             <td>Boolean | Number</td>
             <td>false</td>
             <td>Removes all small objects after image analysis.
-If "false" then noise clearing is disabled.
-Else if number is setted then all objects that contains less than specified number of pixels will be removed.</td>
+If "false" then noise clearing is disabled, else if number is setted then all objects that contains less than specified number of pixels will be removed.</td>
         </tr>
     </thead>
     <tbody>